jonnyspicer/jonnyspicer.github.io/mendokusai/_posts/2020-05-01-what-it-means-to-be-a-man-ix-acceptance.md

 ---
 layout: mendokusai
 author: Jonny Spicer
-title: What it Means to be a Man IX Acceptance
+title: What it Means to be a Man IX&#58; Acceptance
 tags: [ Feminism ]
 ---
 I didn't grow up in the most accepting of places - Guernsey is about as white and cishet as it gets.
 When I was a kid, everyone looked the same, acted the same, and to